Speedcup/SWT-CM/README.md

 # SWT-CM
-A SWT-Cloaking Module, where you can easily cloak and uncloak yourself.
+A SWT-Cloaking Module.
+More information work in progress. :)